8.2.1.1. Minimal socket implementation

 }

-The anj_udp_get_inner_mtu function returns the assumed maximum transmission unit for UDP datagrams over IPv4 without the protocol header overhead.
+anj_udp_get_inner_mtu returns the assumed maximum transmission unit (MTU) for IPv4 UDP datagrams, excluding protocol headers:

 int anj_udp_get_inner_mtu(anj_net_ctx_t *ctx, int32_t *out_value) {